 Readiness and Liveness Cluster Checks

-status is a prerequisite for any further actions; Sveltos will only deploy add-ons and applications to clusters that have achieved this status.
+.
+This status is a prerequisite for Sveltos to deploy add-ons and applications to clusters.

 SveltosCluster Readiness Checks

-While basic API server connectivity is a good initial indicator, it's not always a comprehensive measure of a cluster's readiness.
-In many cases, a cluster might be reachable via its API server but still be in a transitional state.
-For example, the control plane might be up and running, but the worker nodes, responsible for running workloads, might still be joining the cluster.
-Deploying applications to such a cluster prematurely could lead to failures.
-Therefore, simply verifying API server connectivity might be insufficient to guarantee that the cluster is truly ready to accept workloads.
-Sveltos needs a more nuanced approach to determine when a cluster is in a stable and operational state.
+While basic API server connectivity is a good initial indicator, it is not always a comprehensive measure of a cluster's readiness condition.
+In many cases, a cluster might be reachable via its API server, but be in a transitional state.
+For example, the control plane might be running, but the worker nodes, responsible for running workloads, might still be joining the cluster.
+As a result, deploying applications to such a cluster could lead to failures.
+Sveltos needs a more nuanced approach to determine when a cluster is in a stable

 apiVersion: lib.projectsveltos.io/v1beta1